-What you must pay when you get these Services that are covered for you services Medicare Diabetes Prevention There is no coinsurance, Program (MDPP) copayment, or deductible for the MDPP benefit.
-MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
-MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
-Medicare Part B prescription drugs
+Services that are covered for you What you must pay when you get these services Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problemsolving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
+There is no coinsurance, copayment, or deductible for the MDPP benefit.